Septias/bachelor-thesis/main.typ

 Conditionals are not part of the core language specification for SimpleSub, as they can easily be added to the language by prefilling the context with `f: bool → α → α → α` and rewriting the if construct as an application to this function @main.
 It has been shown by Dolan @original that `f: bool → α → α → α` is a subtype of the more natural-looking type $f: "bool" → γ → β → γ union.sq β$ that explicitly allows both branches to have different types by substituting $α = γ union.sq β$.
 Nix has the same syntax and semantics for if statements, so a similar approach can be used.
 In practice, it is important to create errors referencing proper code locations so that conditionals have to be handled explicitly, but that is only an implementation decision.

 #figure(
-  caption: "Syntax and typing rules for conditionals", [
+  caption: "Syntax and typing rules for conditionals.", [
     _Syntax extension (conditionals)_: $t ::= ... | "if" t "then" t "else" t$
     #derive("T-If", ($Γ tack t_1: "bool"$, $Γ tack t_2: τ$, $Γ tack t_3: τ$), $ "if" t_1 "then" t_2 "else" t_3: τ $)